Population (2020): 10.2 million1

 The Jordanian government maintains good relations with its neighbours by establishing areas of cooperation and providing aid during regional crises.
 The country remains resilient because of a focus on deep reform, economic growth and development.

-Jordan tops the Arab world when it comes to education, with many nations in the region modelling its national curriculum.
+Jordan ranks fifth in the Arab world in 2021 when it comes to quality of education3, with many nations in the region modelling its national curriculum.
 Jordan's secondary education diploma is also recognised by many world-class universities.

 With no natural resources to rely on, the local workforce is Jordan’s most valuable asset.
-The Jordanian government emphasises heavily on education and the acquiring of relevant skills - allocating an average of 6% of their annual expenditure to the education sector.
+The Jordanian government emphasises heavily on education and the acquiring of relevant skills - allocating an average of 12.54%% (1.16 billion dinars (S$ 2.23 billion))4 of their annual expenditure to the education sector.

 Such spending efforts are paying off.
-In Jordan, the rate of transition to higher education stands at 85%, and literacy rates are slated to reach 100% by 2020.
+In Jordan, the rate of transition to higher education stands at 85%, and literacy rates at 93.23% in 2018.

 To ensure Jordanians keep up with technological advances and remain employable in today’s fast-changing global economy, computer literacy is now a mandatory component in Jordan’s national curriculum.